 It is also interesting to note in Figure 2, that there is a late afternoon peak shown in the arrival data for the year 2000.
 While this late afternoon peak is not as large as that which occurs in the AM peak period, it is still dramatic and significant to the overall picture of travel patterns at UBC.
 This increase in the number of arrivals coincides with the start of evening classes and Continuing Education courses.
 This peak is most likely representative of the students who arrive at the University in order to attend these later classes.
-It can also be seen that there is a slight peak in the number of attends be seen that there is a slight peak is representative of students leaving UBC after Continuing Education and night classes have ended.
+It can also be seen that there is a slight peak in the number of departures occurring around 10:00pm.
+This would peak is representative of students leaving UBC after Continuing Education and night classes have ended.